egozverev/RegexpParser/README.md

 # MIPT 3rd term project for Formal languages and Automata theory course.
-Input: α -regexp in reverse polish notation, word u ∈ {a, b, c}∗ .Find the longset substr of u which belongs to L.
+*Input*: α -regexp in reverse polish notation, word u ∈ {a, b, c}∗ .
+*Task*: Find the longset substr of u which belongs to L.

 The realization of the algorithms is in regexp_parser files.
 Google tests lib was used for creating tests in tests.cpp file.